 I learned the Beatles' version, so that's the version I'm going to find.
 Here it is.

 Find the most obvious rhythm, which, for me, is just steady, simple down-strums, something like this (each | represents a single down-strum): When I find my-self in times of trou-ble | | | | Mo-ther Ma-aa-ry comes to me | | | | Spea-king words of wis-dom, let it be | | | | | | | |

 When I'm locking into that very simple rhythm, I don't worry about chords.
 Instead of letting the strings ring, I lay my chording fingers lightly on the strings to damp them.
 That way I can still hear what's going on without the strings ringing and driving me bananas.

 Once I get that down, I may add in the chords to begin coordinating that simple strum with chord changes.

 Then I might listen to the song again to explore other rhythmic possibilities.
-When I did that recently with a student (Hi, Bob in LA!!) another rhythm emerged as I sang along with the beat, not the lyrics: da-da da-da-da-da v v v ^ v ^ (DOWN-down DOWN-up-down-up)
+When I did that recently with a student (Hi, Bob in LA!!) another rhythm emerged as I sang along with the beat, not the lyrics.
+You can hear it clearly in the musical break: DA-da da-da da-da v v v ^ v ^ (DOWN-down DOWN-up-down-up)